Font size is slippery as a trout. I don’t think it is even formally defined. You pretty well have to experiment

 font sizes to accommodate visual acuity.
 This does not work very well since most

 Windows apps use bigger fonts but don’t correspondingly adjust the dialog

 boxes bigger to hold them.

-For example, in the Opera browser there is a Zoom
+For example, in the Opera and Chrome browsers there is a Zoom

 When Applets select a font size, the JRE (Java Runtime Environment)

 scales the font to a corresponding number of pixels tall.
 In Windows, this

 overrides the browser and the operating system, but not the font designer.

 Java has the further complication of logical fonts which could be implemented by different physical fonts with different font metrics on different platforms: